 sustainability

-The Diabetes UK Professional Conference is working to limit its environmental impact.
-This is achieved by:
+The Diabetes UK Professional Conference limited its environmental impact.
+This was achieved by:

 • Reducing unnecessary paper and materials, including electronic circulation of meeting materials.